nmrdata/bigmap-solid-state-nmr/README.md

 <kbd>https://www.nmrium.org/nmrium</kbd><kbd>#?json=</kbd><kbd>jsonURL</kbd>

 The `jsonURL` must be accessible using Ajax (take care about cross-origin).
+This file could be generated dynamically directly from a database.

 Here is an example of the content of the `toc.json` file: